VictorPadovan1997/twilio-voice-laravel/README.md

 - Method: **POST**

-passing in the body of your request the identity
+passing in the body of your request the identity body: idenficador.